 Frames above your furniture should be around eight to ten inches above the top of the furniture.
 This leaves room in case anyone leans back, as not to hit their limbs on the frames.

 Your picture frames can be hung around four to eight inches from the top of your headboard.

-Frames placed in groups of even numbers make you feel more calm than frames placed in odd-numbered groups.
+Frames placed in groups of even numbers make you feel calmer than frames placed in odd-numbered groups.